The Masters playoff format is different to all the other majors in that it is the only one that is sudden-death...

 Moreover, if one player takes a commanding lead early in the shootout round, it can be less than exciting.

-At both the Open and USPGA, playoffs are also strokeplay formats but take place over a fewer number of holes (four at The Open and three at the USPGA).
+Whereas at both the Open and USPGA, playoffs are strokeplay formats but take place over a fewer number of holes (four at The Open and three at the USPGA).

 This strikes a fair balance between allowing the Sunday crowd to stay and watch the action whilst also ensuring the players themselves will not necessarily lose the title with a single errant shot.